ac2-prod/solomon/README.md

-# Solomon: Simple Off-LOading Macros realizing ONe-stop implementation for switching multiple kinds of accelerator directives
+# Solomon: Simple Off-LOading Macros Orchestrating multiple Notations

 ## Summary

-* OpenACC, OpenMP
+* Preprocessor macros to switch OpenACC and OpenMP target directives
 * Released under the MIT license, see LICENSE.txt
 * Copyright (c) 2024 Yohei MIKI

+## How to use

+### How to insert directives

+### How to add clauses and/or lists

 ## How to compile